fundacaocerti/qda_modelos/README.rst

 General Info
 ------------

-In order to analyze the water quality of reservoirs and lakes by remote sensing methods, such as satellites images, bio-optical models were used.
+In attempt to analyze the water quality of reservoirs and lakes by remote sensing methods, such as satellites images, bio-optical models were used.
 Those models are mathematical and statistical algorithms which can be used to predict different water quality indexes by analyzing the